Stock market today: Asian shares are mostly lower ahead of key US inflation report

 Investors are hoping that the Federal Reserve will soon begin cutting interest rates but its effort to tame inflation back to its 2% target has been arduous.
 Wall Street is betting on a rate cut at the central bank’s September meeting.

-The economy has remained relatively strong, despite inflation and high borrowing costs for consumers and businesses.
-Economic growth has been slowing, though, and consumers are seemingly more stressed and shifting spending to necessities.
+The economy has remained relatively strong, despite inflation and high borrowing costs for consumers and businesses, but is slowing.
 Wall Street is hoping that Fed can time its rate cuts so that it relieves pressure on the economy before it slows too much, but doesn’t also fall short of its goal of cooling inflation.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.